NubeIO/rubix-ce-docs/docs/rubix-ce/setup/plugins.md

 ![-](../img/apps/plugins-page.png)

-* To install a plugin toggle the button to the `on` position, then enable the plugin via the select and click on the button `enable plugin`
+* To install a plugin toggle the button to the `on` position, then enable the plugin via the select and click on the button `enable plugin`.
-* To uninstall a plugin toggle the button to the `off` position
+* To uninstall a plugin toggle the button to the `off` position.

 :::info enable plugin
-if a plugin isn't enabled you will get errors when trying to add the plugin
+If a plugin isn't enabled you will get errors when trying to add the plugin.
 :::

 :::info
-this will not delete the network if you uninstall an plugin that was already installed
+This will not delete the network if you uninstall an plugin that was already installed.
 :::

 ![-](../img/apps/plugin-install.png)